lengff123/AI-Screenshot-/README.md

 1. Press `Ctrl+G` to enter screenshot mode.
 2. Click and drag to select the area you want to capture.
 3. Release the mouse button to capture the screenshot.
+4. Hold Shift to access the quick action menu, or release to use the default action.
-4. The AI will analyze the image and copy the results to your clipboard.
+5. The AI will analyze the image and copy the results to your clipboard.
+6. Press `Alt+X` to trigger the conversion if using the default action.

 ## 🛠️ Development